apache/gravitino/docs/iceberg-rest-service.md

 ### Apache Iceberg metrics store configuration

 Gravitino provides a pluggable metrics store interface to store and delete Iceberg metrics.
-You can develop a class that implements `com.datastrato.gravitino.catalog.lakehouse.iceberg.web.metrics` and add the corresponding jar file to the Iceberg REST service classpath directory.
+You can develop a class that implements `com.apache.gravitino.catalog.lakehouse.iceberg.web.metrics` and add the corresponding jar file to the Iceberg REST service classpath directory.

 | Configuration item                                         | Description                                                                                                                         | Default value | Required | Since Version |